sbkirby/imagehub-librarian/README.rst

     docker ps -a

-Configure each of the docker containers with files furnished by **imagehub-librarian**.
+Next, configure each of the docker containers with files furnished by **imagehub-librarian**.

 MariaDB:
 Log into MariaDB via Adminer.
 Connect to `http://localhost:9080 <http://localhost:9080>`_ ::